ShayokhShorfuddin/bored/README.md

 * ```getActivityFromType()``` // Requests for an activity associated with the provided type.
 Parameter "activityType" is required and must be a String.
 Available types are ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"].
 * ```getActivityFromParticipants()``` // Requests for an activity associated with the provided participant count.
 Parameter "expectedParticipants" is required and must be an integer.
 * ```getActivityFromPrice()``` // Requests for an activity associated with the provided price.
 Parameter "fixedPrice" is required and must be a double.
-* ```getActivityFromPriceRange()``` // Requests for an activity associated with the provided price range. "minPrice" and "maxPrice" parameters are required and must be a double.
+* ```getActivityFromPriceRange()``` // Requests for an activity associated with the provided price range. "minPrice" and "maxPrice" parameters are required and both must be a double.
+* ```getActivityFromAccessibility()``` // Requests for an activity associated with the provided accessibility.
+Parameter "expectedAccessibility" is required and must be a double.
+* ```getActivityFromAccessibilityRange``` // Requests for an activity associated with the provided accessibility range. "minAccessibility" and " maxAccessibility" parameters are required and both must be a double.

 ## Code Example